144-Hour Visa-Free Transit in China: The Complete 2026 Guide

 Many more cities added in 2024-2025 expansion.

-»> Check the full list of eligible ports on China Immigration «<
+»> Check the full list of eligible ports on the National Immigration Administration of China «<

 Eligibility: Can YOU Use It?